Jake0826/kalshi-binary-option-pricing/README.md

 ![Sample Analysis](sample.png)

-This repository contains code and data for analyzing and pricing binary options on the SP500 closing price Kalshi.
+This repository contains code and data for analyzing and pricing binary options on the S&P 500 closing price using Kalshi's prediction market.
+I developed a model capable of predicting option pricing with an R-squared value consistently above 0.8.

 ## Research Summary